souhailelgh/Credit-card-coursera/README.md

 * The models used are :

-                     *Random Forest and SVM for classfication supervisd machine Learning
+                     *Random Forest and SVM for classfication supervisd machine Learning.
                      * Isolation Forest and Eliptic Envelope for anomaly detection.